cychoi/gwenbell.com/content.md

 ###Stream

++ 2 June 2013 | Diving into Python with the ceiling fan going overhead.
 + 2 June 2013 | Writing about compersion.
 Studied Python this morning.
 + 2 June 2013 | Blank slating much of the site.
 What's left is love.
 + 1 June 2013 | Excited about Shop Talk.
 40 people signed up in the first coupla hours.